Lightstreamer/Lightstreamer-example-HelloWorld-adapter-node/README.md

 * Launch Lightstreamer Server.
 The Server startup will complete only after a successful connection between the Proxy Data Adapter and the Remote Data Adapter.
 * Launch the Node.js Remote Adapter: go to the `Deployment_Node_Remote_Adapter` folder and launch:<BR/>
 `> node helloworld.js`<BR/>
-* Test the Adapter, launching the client listed in [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node#clients-using-this-adapter).
+* * Test the Adapter, launching the [Lightstreamer - Basic Chat Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Chat-client-javascript) listed in [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node#clients-using-this-adapter).
     * In order to make the ["Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to NODE_HELLOWORLD, when creating the LightstreamerClient instance.
 So edit the `index.htm` page of the Hello World front-end, deployed under `Lightstreamer/pages/HelloWorld`, and replace:<BR/>
 `var client = new LightstreamerClient(null," HELLOWORLD");`<BR/>
 with:<BR/>